 Beware of Spiritual Incest

 When at a business convention, I once spouted off a grand sounding idea, but it was really a bad suggestion that warranted immediate rejection.
-Yet I proclaimed it with passion and the air of authority (I had just finished speaking on the subject).
+Yet I proclaimed it with passion and the air of authority (I had just finished speaking on the subject, and this new added thought added to the discussion).

 However, before the convention was over, several people approached me to discuss this same thing.
 I doubt we all had the same notion at the same time.
 I’m quite sure it was my one bad idea, merely recirculated within a tight group, with no one questioning its wisdom.